Ross Beaty flipped the laptop around and pointed its camera to the sea.

 Beaty sounded excited, and why not?
 He’s got a history of drawing out big things from the deep.

 That’s decades after Beaty sold one of his first companies, the similarly named Equinox Resources.
 Hecla Mining (NYSE: HL) bought it in 1994 for C$107 million.
-He immediately poured that into developing Pan American Silver (TSX: PAAS; NASDAQ: PAAS), which is now the world’s second-largest silver producer by stock market value, at C$11.3 billion.
+He immediately poured that into developing Pan American Silver (TSX: PAAS; NASDAQ: PAAS) which is the world’s second-largest silver producer by stock market value, at C$11.3 billion.
 He stepped down as chairman in 2021.

 Along the way there’s been his Lumina group of companies and sales like copper assets to majors including First Quantum Minerals (TSX: FM) and Franco-Nevada (TSX: FNV; NYSE: FNV).
 In 2008, he formed geothermal energy company Magma Energy, eventually bought by Innergex Renewable Energy in 2018 for $1.1 billion.
 And there’s been a persistent shower of awards.